 The AV Deployment Program is administered by the DMV Autonomous Vehicles Branch.

-As of December 23, 2020, there is one manufacturer authorized to deploy autonomous vehicles.
+As of September 30, 2021, there are three manufacturers authorized to deploy autonomous vehicles.

 How to Apply for the AVD Program